-- students are expected to submit their work on time for assignments and projects. - students are expected to participate in all projects in-progress and final - students are expected to check Learn a minimum of 1x per week (if we move to online learning due to Covid-19 you will be expected to check learn 3x a week)
+- time required (8-12 hrs per week) - students are expected to submit their work on time for assignments and projects. - students are expected to participate in all project critiques in-progress and final - students are expected to check Learn a minimum of 1x per week If we move online the expectation is that students are to check Learn 3x a week

-- students are expected to have all of the materials required by the course via the supply list - students are expected to learn how to navigate in Learn - students are expected to communicate with one another on team projects - students are expected to keep abreast of course announcements - students are expected to use Remind and UNM email addresses as opposed to a personal email address - students are expected to keep instructor informed of class related problems, or problems that may prevent the student from full participation - students are expected to reach out to the instructor with any questions or challenges related to the course and attend office hours as needed.
+- students are expected to have all of the materials required by the course via the supply list - students are expected to log onto learn the day a week goes live (Weds) - students are expected to learn how to navigate in Learn - students are expected to communicate with one another on team projects - students are expected to keep abreast of course announcements - students are expected to use Remind and UNM email addresses as opposed to a personal email address - students are expected to keep instructor informed of class related problems, or problems that may prevent the student from full participation - students are expected to reach out to the instructor with any questions or challenges related to the course and attend office hours as needed.
 Not understanding a concept or assignment and not reaching out is unacceptable - students are expected to address technical problems immediately - students are expected to observe course netiquette at all times